vitpia/markdown-cv/index.md

 ## Invited talks
 `2020`
-Terwijl we praten.
+__Terwijl we praten__.
 Werkverband Amsterdamse Psycholinguïsten Symposium.
 Amsterdam, the Netherlands.
 January, 2020.
 `2019`
-The effects of head and neck tumours on neurocognition before and after treatment.
+__The effects of head and neck tumours on neurocognition before and after treatment__.
 Autumn Conference of the Dutch Workgroup for Head and Neck Tumours.
 Maastricht, the Netherlands.
 October, 2019.

 As we speak.
 Eleventh Annual Meeting of the Society for the Neurobiology of Language, Early Career Award talk.
 Helsinki, Finland.
 August, 2019.